Cold Climate Sailing

 – Pack warm, waterproof clothing, including windproof trousers and a high-chest sailing salopette.
 You may need to purchase specific clothing for some vessels, check on your booking details.

 – Bring waterproof boots with good grip for the deck and ashore, and consider a second pair in case one gets wet.
+‘Muck’ make a good tight fitting insulated boot I found ideal on board and ashore in Antarctica.
+Good to walk in but not hike for a big distance.

 – Don’t forget a warm hat with ear flaps, waterproof gloves or mittens, and a tubular snood for your neck.